COVID-19 pandemic in Kentucky: Sports

-In college sports, the National Collegiate Athletic Association canceled all winter and spring tournaments, most notably the Division I men's and women's basketball tournaments, affecting colleges and universities statewide.
-On March 16, the National Junior College Athletic Association also canceled the remainder of the winter seasons as well as the spring seasons.

-As of October 2021 the NCAA has granted an extra year of eligibility to all Division I sports, Fall, Winter, and Spring Season.
-Each athlete has the option to use their eligibility or turn down the offer.

 The running of the Kentucky Derby, normally scheduled for the first Saturday in May, was postponed until September.
 This was the first time in 75 years that the race was rescheduled.

-NASCAR held their races at Kentucky Speedway in Sparta as planned on July 9–12 the Xfinity series gained an additional race there for the first since 2017 that there would a second race at the track for the Xfinity Series, all events were closed behind doors.
+NASCAR held their races at Kentucky Speedway in Sparta as planned on July 9–12.
+The Xfinity Series gained an additional race there for the first since 2017 that there would a second race at the track for the Xfinity Series.
+All the events were closed behind doors.

+Arts

+Due to the negative economic impact the pandemic had on artists of all disciplines, Kentucky Governor's School for the Arts increased the amount of funding alumni were eligible to apply for through its Toyota Alumni Fund granting program in 2021.

+In December 2022, literary press Whiskey Tit published Tell Me What You See, a short fiction collection by Christian County native Terena Elizabeth Bell, which compared Kentucky's shutdown to New York City's and included multiple photographs of Governor Andy Beshear.